tulibraries/isilon-tracker/README.md

 rails sync:assets["scan_output.applications-backup.csv"]
 ```

 (note: in zsh shells, it may be necesary to escape the brackets in the above command.
-You can aavoid this by setting 'setopt nonomatch' in your .zshrc file)
+You can avoid this by setting 'setopt nonomatch' in your .zshrc file)

 * Install node packages and JS dependencies